-To enhance the computational power of a recurrent neural network finite state automatom to that of an infinite machine [Minsky67] requires an expansion of resources.
-One approach is to introduce a potentially infinite number of neurons but a finite set of uniformly distributed local connection weights per neuron [Sun91].
-Another approach to constructing a neural network infinite machine is to permit an infinite precision of neuron units but keep a finite size network (finite number of neurons and connection weights) [Pollack87, Siegelmann95].
+To enhance the computational power of a recurrent neural network finite state automaton to that of an infinite machine [Minsky67] requires an expansion of resources.
+One way to achieve this goal is to introduce a potentially infinite number of neurons but a finite set of uniformly distributed local connection weights per neuron.
+[Sun91] is an example of this approach and shows the Turing equivalence by construction.
+Another way to construct a neural network infinite machine is to allow infinite precision of neuron units but keep a finite size network (finite number of neurons and connection weights) [Siegelmann91, Pollack87].
 Doing so is equivalent to constructing a more general nonlinear dynamic system with a set of continuous, recurrent state variables.
-Such a system in general would have rich dynamical behavior: fixed points, limit cycles, strange attractors and chaos, etc. However, such systems are not easily trained.
+Such a system in general would have rich dynamical behavior: fixed points, limit cycles, strange attractors and chaos, etc. However, how easily is such a system trained?
+In general, without additional knowledge it is almost impossible to train an infinite neural system to learn a desired behavior.
+In effect, putting constraints and a priori knowledge in learning systems has been shown to significantly enhance the practical capabilities of those systems.

 The model we introduce has this flavor.
-It enhances the neural network by giving it a potentially infinite memory - a stack - and constraints the learning model by permitting the network to operate on the stack in the standard pre-specified way - push, pop or no-operation (no-op).
+It enhances the neural network by giving it an infinite memory - a stack - and constrains the learning model by permitting the network to operate on the stack in the standard pre-specified way - push, pop or no-operation (no-op).
 As such, this model can be viewed as: (1) a neural network system with some special constraints on an infinite neural memory, or (2) a hybrid system which couples an external stack memory (conventionally a discrete memory, but here a continuous stack) with a finite size neural network state automaton.
 There are many issues in connecting and training an external computational structure such as stack to a neural network.
 For example what form does the objective function take; when and how are the push/pop/no-op operations of the stack incorporated into the neural net; and after training how are can learned rules extracted?
 We provide a complete procedure for training such a neural network pushdown automata.